KennaSecurity/toolkit/README.md

 - expanse: This task connects to the Expanse API and pulls results into the Kenna Platform.
 - generator: This task generates some demo data in KDI format
 - kenna_api_key_check: This task simply verifies a Kenna API token vs a given host
-- ms_defender_atp: Pulls assets and vulnerabilitiies from Microsoft Defenders ATP
+- ms_defender_atp: Pulls assets and vulnerabilities from Microsoft Defenders ATP
-- nozomi: Pulls assets and vulnerabilites/issues from Nozomi Networks
+- nozomi: Pulls assets and vulnerabilities/issues from Nozomi Networks
 - riskiq: This task connects to the RiskIQ API and pulls results into the Kenna Platform.
 - security_scorecard: This task connects to the Security Scorecard API and pulls results into the Kenna Platform.
-- snyk: Pulls assets and vulnerabilitiies from Snyk
+- snyk: Pulls assets and vulnerabilities from Snyk
 - upload_file: This task uploads a file to a specified connector
 - user_role_sync: This task creates users and assigns them to roles via the API